OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 What Logs to Collect:

-* Authentication, Authorization, and Access: These events include things such as successful and failed authentication and authorizations, system access, data access and application access.
+* Authentication, Authorization, and Access:  These include successful and failed authentication and authorizations, system access, data access and application access.

-* Changes: These events include changes to systems or applications, changes to data (creation and destruction) and application installation and changes.
+* Changes: These include changes to systems or applications, changes to data (creation and destruction) and application installation and changes.

 * Availability: Availability events include startup and shutdown of systems and applications, faults and errors that affect application availability and backup successes and failures.